uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 > Contains public sector information licensed under the Open Government licence v3

+## Running on GitHub

+Alternatively you can run the test suite as a GitHub workflow.
+Test runs on GitHub are not able to connect to the CDP Test environments.
+Instead, they run the tests agains a version of the services running in docker.
+A docker compose `compose.yml` is included as a starting point, which includes the databases (mongodb, redis) and infrastructure (localstack) pre-setup.

+Steps:

+1. Edit the compose.yml to include your services.
+2. Modify the scripts in docker/scripts to pre-populate the database, if required and create any localstack resources.
+3. Test the setup locally with `docker compose up` and `npm run test:github`
+4. Set up the workflow trigger in `.github/workflows/journey-tests`.

+By default, the provided workflow will run when triggered manually from GitHub or when triggered by another workflow.

+If you want to use the repository exclusively for running docker composed based test suites consider displaying the publish.yml workflow.

 ### About the licence

 The Open Government Licence (OGL) was developed by the Controller of Her Majesty's Stationery Office (HMSO) to enable